 Note: Not all companies are able or open to providing their investigational product to patients outside of clinical trials.

-- If the company agrees to make the investigational product available, it will notify you and will issue a “Letter of Authorization” (LOA) that will permit FDA to cross reference certain proprietary but necessary information from the IND or IDE application.
+- If the company agrees to make the investigational drug, biologic, or medical device available, it will notify you and will issue a “Letter of Authorization” (LOA) that will permit FDA to cross-reference certain proprietary but necessary information from the company’s existing IND or IDE application.
 You can find an example of the LOA here.
-(This file contains information necessary for FDA, but not to the treating physician.)

 - Once you receive the LOA, you must submit a request for an IND or IDE for the treatment use to FDA.
 Start by contacting the appropriate review division within FDA (See List) to confer with the medical officer connected with the product about putting together the application to request the IND or IDE.